nsimat/BethanyPieShop/README.md

 ![Shopping Cart for Bethany's Shop site](BethanyPieShop/wwwroot/Images/Assets/bethanycategory.png)

 - A client must have the possibility to contact the Bethany's shop for one reason or another.
 A contact page was then added to fullfill the goal.
+- We begin by creating a searching REST API

 ![Shopping Cart for Bethany's Shop site](BethanyPieShop/wwwroot/Images/Assets/bethanycontact.png)